pageboard/pagecut/README.md

 Elements
 --------

-As explained before, an element is a simple object with properties and methods.
+An element is a simple object with properties and methods, and must be added to the `elements` array, mapping types to elements.

-Properties:
+Mandatory property:
 - name
   the element type name

+Properties for the editor:
 - group (optional)
   the group as defined by the prosemirror editor
-- properties
-  a json schema object defining the format of block's data object, but can actually only hold strings (empty string being the default value).
-- more json-schema stuff
-  anything being optional at that level.
 - specs
   an object matching contents names to
   [prosemirror content expression](http://prosemirror.net/guide/schema.html).

-Methods:
+Properties for content management:
+- properties
+  a json schema object defining the format of block's data object, but can actually only hold strings (empty string being the default value).
+- required or other json-schema keywords
+  anything being optional here

+Mandatory viewing method:
 - view(document, block)
   renders a block to DOM

+Methods for editing:
 - edit(document, block)
+  optional, defaults to view().
-  renders a block to editable DOM
+  renders a block to editable DOM.

 The `edit` method must return a DOM with `block-content` attributes placed on DOM Nodes that have editable content, and does not need to actually merge the